Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 After more than 16 hours of research and testing, the best compass for hiking is the Cammenga 27CS Lensatic compass.
-It is super accurate ( within +/- 40 mils.) with an easy to read dial, sight tab to lock in your compass readings, and works equally good in extreme hot or cold temperatures (operating temperature between -50 F to +150 F.) You can also browse our best camping gear guide for more camping or hiking items.
+It is super accurate ( within +/- 40 mils.) with an easy-to-read dial, sight tab to lock in your compass readings, and works equally good in extreme hot or cold temperatures (operating temperature between -50 F to +150 F.) You can also browse our best camping gear guide for more camping or hiking items.

 Choosing the best compasses for hiking could mean the difference between getting lost or arriving at your destination safely.
 Our evaluation focused on accuracy, construction, ease to read/use, and auxiliary features such as glowing in the dark and sighting lenses for reading elevation angles.
 Keep reading to learn more about the Cammenga 27CS Lensatic Compass for Hiking and five others that made the grade.